ag143/workshop/PowerBI/notes_error.md

     - combine (= 'or')
 - The Products table is related to the ProductCategory table through the ProductCategoryID column.
 You need to ensure that you can analyze sales by product category
     - Many to One (product to category), Single
+- You plan to have a menu page that will show all the business questions.
+You need to ensure that users can click each business question and be directed to the page where the question is answered.
+The solution must ensure that the menu page will work when deployed to any workspace
+    - Create a button for each business question and set the action type to Bookmark.